MiragePrivacy/jobs/fullstack_dev.md

 As the full-stack developer, you will build the interface through which users interact with Mirage.
 You will architect high-performance web applications that handle sensitive cryptographic operations while maintaining exceptional usability in an adversarial environment

-**You Should Have:**

-- 2+ years building high-performance web applications with demonstrated results
-- Deep expertise in Next.js and React
-- Proven experience building crypto frontends with wallet integrations
-- Strong understanding of client-side state management in complex, stateful applications
-- Understanding of web security best practices, especially in crypto contexts

-**Bonus Points:**

-- Experience building privacy-focused applications
-- Background in performance optimization for cryptographically intensive operations
-- Understanding of Ethereum protocol internals and transaction lifecycle

 **What You'll Do:**

 - Build and maintain Mirage's web application with whatever stack makes sense (currently considering Next.js/React, Svelte, or similar)